SlowBubble/video-spreadsheet/README.md

 ## m5e
 - Add shortcut `t`; if there is text, then toggle alignment of TextDisplay among 4 options, upper left, lower left, upper right and lower right

+## m5f

+- Decide if I need subcommands
+  - I mainly want slow-mo to dramatize a stroke
+  - May be add in some pauses

 # m4 impl
 Make it easy to screen-record a good-looking video
 - Present mode